PomoRev/ProgChops/readme.txt

 environments.
 I hope that these fundamental skills are helpful for my future students and for all who stumble upon this series.

 What follows is a tentative schedule for the series, I'll update as the series develops.
+Each of these areas will have its own code example branch.

 Pre-Programming:
 1.1  Problem decomposition, pseudocode, and flow diagrammes